Archaeology & Paleontology Permits

 Permittees must submit reports on activities conducted under permit in a timely manner.
 No permittee who has failed to submit a report will receive a new archaeological or paleontological permit until conditions of the prior permit have been met.

 End-of-Year (EoY)/Preliminary reports are due December 31 of the year in which investigations begin.
-These reports may be combined in one document and must include your current permit number and the following:
+The report templates provided below may be used.

-• A catalog of all materials collected on state lands and the name of the repository in which the materials are curated.
+- A catalog/simple inventory of all materials collected on state lands and the name of the repository in which the materials are curated.

-Progress reports are due December 31 annually for multi-year projects.
+EoY/Progress reports are due December 31 annually for multi-year projects.
 These reports should provide details on the nature of the investigation, important findings, and expected timeline of completion of a final report, and other pertinent information.
-Note: Progress reports may be submitted using the available EoY-Progress Report Template and EoY-Progress Report Continuation Pages.

 A final report must be submitted within three years after the conclusion of field work.
 Final reports should meet the Secretary of the Interior's Standards and Guidelines for Archaeology and Historic Preservation reporting.
 You may also find the Colorado Cultural Resource Survey Manual useful as a report guide.